pi3d/pi3d.github.com/html/_sources/ReadMe.txt

   There are the usual issues of 32v.64bit and python2v3. and while testing and developing I used python2.7 and 32 bits as this seemed to be the most straightforward installation for pygame.
-However there are resources and instructions for all the components in all flavours is you search around on line!
+However there are resources and instructions for all the components in all flavours if you search around on line!
 These were the steps I took::

     1. download and run the msi for python2.7.9 from python.org.
 I had to